lapphe/AMBER-pipeline/tutorial.md

 If you are using your own videos, make sure all the videos you want to analyze at once are in their own  directory on your computer.
 The pose estimation script will run pose estimation steps on all the video files in the folder you give it.
 Make sure any videos you do not want run are moved to another location. <br>
 <br>If you are wondering about the best way record videos to be compatible with AMBER, check out the [Video Recording information page](https://github.com/lapphe/AMBER-pipeline/wiki/Video-Recording).
 <br>
-Make sure you have followed the instructions for installing and setting up <br>
+Make sure you have followed the instructions for installing and setting up: <br>
 1) DeepLabCut <br>
 2) SimBA <br>
 3) AMBER files from this github repository<br>